ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When the ACE framework is used with CBOR for encoding message payloads, the following applies.

-* It is RECOMMENDED that Authorization Servers, Clients, and Resource Servers support the payload format defined in this section.
+* It is RECOMMENDED that authorization servers, clients, and resource servers support the payload format defined in this section.

-* Authorization Servers, Clients, and Resource Servers that support the payload format defined in this section MUST use it when composing an outgoing error response that conveys an error code.
+* Authorization servers, clients, and resource servers that support the payload format defined in this section MUST use it when composing an outgoing error response that conveys an error code.

 # Security Considerations